wunderwuzzi23/blog/content/posts/2020/red-team-offensive-security-service-offerings.md

 The scope and goals are very similar to red team defined operations.
 The core difference to a red team operation is that the focus lies on transparency and collaboration between red, blue and engineering teams.
 The goal is throughout all stages of the purple team operation to improve the security posture of a system pretty much immediately by running attacks and validating detections and alerts.
 If attacks succeed and are not caught, detections are fixed and implemented, and attacks are re-run right away again - until there is measurable improvement.

 Purple Teaming is one of the most effective ways to help grow your defenses fast and help improve the maturity of the organization quickly.
 Especially if you do have an internal offensive security team that can work with the blue team throughout.
-We will discuss the benefits of close collaboration and leveraging Homefield Advantage a lot more in the next chapter.

 Although make sure to keep challenging your own processes and beliefs.
 The idea of offensives security and alternate analysis is to challenge the status quo.